tbrodbeck/VRP/README.txt

 Additionally there is the Vehicle_Routing_Problem.pdf that contains a formal description and analysis of our code.

-In general, everyone of our group worked on several aspects the project.
+In general, everyone of our group worked on several aspects of the project.